Research in Action

 Building On A Legacy of Impact

 Inspired by the vision of current School of Medicine Dean, Dr. Talmadge King, ARC was cofounded as the Center for Vulnerable Populations in 2006 by Dr. Kirsten Bibbins-Domingo and Dr. Dean Schillinger.
-In the nearly two decades since, and now under the leadership of Dr. Margot Kushel, our work strives to disrupt inequitable policies and systems that shape health inequities and work toward accessible care and just health for all.
+Known as the UCSF Center for Vulnerable Populations until September 2024, and now under the leadership of Dr. Margot Kushel, ARC's work strives to improve the policies and systems that shape access, care, and maximum health for all.